amlwwalker/pickle-it/README.md

 # PickleIt

-PickleIt is a pet project inspired by seeing people organise versions of documents/files with extensions like
+PickleIt is a project inspired by seeing people organise versions of documents/files with extensions like

 ```
 pres.v1.pptx